 Art in Focus: The British Castle—A Symbol in Stone

 Now in its tenth year, Art in Focus is an annual initiative for the Center’s Student Guide Program, providing curatorial experience and an introduction to all aspects of exhibition practice.
 Student curators select objects for exhibition, write text panels and object labels, and make decisions about installation under the supervision of Center curators and staff.
-In researching and presenting this exhibition, the students are guided by David Frazer Lewis, Postdoctoral Research Associate; Linda Friedlaender, Senior Curator of Education; and Jaime Ursic, Assistant Curator of Education.
+In researching and presenting this exhibition, the students have been guided by David Frazer Lewis, Postdoctoral Research Associate; Linda Friedlaender, Senior Curator of Education; and Jaime Ursic, Assistant Curator of Education.
 The student curators are Irene Chung, BR ’17; Zoe Dobuler, TC ’17; Julia Fleming-Dresser, TD ’19; Claire Goldsmith, ES ’18; Caroline Kanner, JE ’18; Daniel Leibovic, TC ’17; Catherine Liu, ES ’18; and Nicholas Stewart, JE ’18.
-This exhibition is generously supported by the Marlene Burston Fund and an anonymous donor.